A Direct Method of Moving Planes for Logarithmic Schr\"odinger Operator: Acknowledgments

 \section{Acknowledgments}

-RZ is supported by the China Scholarship Council (No.202106860018), the National Natural Science Foundation of China (Grant No. 11871278) and by the National Natural Science Foundation of China (Grant No. 11571093).
+RZ is supported by the Postdoctoral Fellowship Program of CPSF under Grant No GZC20232913.
 VK and MR are supported by the FWO Odysseus 1 grant G.0H94.18N: Analysis and Partial Differential Equations, the Methusalem programme of the Ghent University Special Research Fund (BOF) (Grant number 01M01021) and by FWO Senior Research Grant G011522N.
 MR is also supported by EPSRC grant EP/R003025/2.